 The right whale can be seen off the coast in Barnstable, Dukes, and Plymouth counties.
 The North Atlantic Right whale is listed as endangered in the state.

 The Northern bottlenose whale is a medium-sized whale.
 They measure from 19-32 ft (5.8-9.8m) with a weight between 6.4-8.3 tons.
 They feed mainly on squid and shoaling fish.
 They are dark gray or brown with a cylindrical bottle.
 They have a forehead that is squared off behind the beak, which is tubelike.

-These whales often approach boats and are quite curious.
+These whales often approach boats and are pretty curious.
 They have a single calf after a gestation period of 12 months.
 The Northern bottlenose whale is very rarely seen around Massachusetts.

 Northern Flying Squirrel

-The Northern flying squirrel is a nocturnal mammal with a furry membrane between their front and hind legs, which they use to glide from tree to tree.
-Their color varies from gray to dark brown, with white on its underbody.
+The Northern flying squirrel is a nocturnal mammal with a furry membrane between its front and hind legs, which they use to glide from tree to tree.
+Their color varies from gray to dark brown, with white on their underbody.
 They measure about 16 cm and weigh about 140 g.
 This omnivore eats nuts, acorns, fruits, buds, fungi, insects, bird eggs, and lichens.